 Having lots of power and being anonymous makes appellate courts dangerous.

 One bad ruling by an appellate court can embolden thousands of bad cops and influence the course of the entire justice system.
 We now have a 40-year track record of appellate courts bending over backwards to justify bad police conduct.
-Basically, if appellate courts decision could be bet on in Vegas, if all you did was bet on the decision supporting more centralized power for the government and against individual rights, the Constitution, and the Bill of Rights, you would be a billionaire by now.
+Basically, if appellate court decisions could be bet on in Vegas, if all you did was bet on the decision supporting more centralized power for the government and against individual rights, the Constitution, and the Bill of Rights, you would be a billionaire by now.

 Our court system disproportionately affects people of color.
-We’ve know this for decades now, the statistics are there as I detail in my book, especially my chapter dealing with prisons and racism.
+We’ve known this for decades now, the statistics are there as I detail in my book, especially my chapter dealing with prisons and racism.
 When are we going to get actual changes to bring in fairness?

 A criminal who robs one corner liquor store is bad, but a syndicate boss who controls the behavior of thousands of thugs who break the law is thousands of times worse.
 That’s whose occupying the appellate courts these days.

 Demand fairness from courts, not convictions.
-Court system disproportionately affects people of color.

 If people are angry with officers getting away with bad conduct aka criminal conduct, while it’s inadvisable, they can choose to criminally burn down or loot local businesses in the neighborhood, but that is counter-productive.
 Energy would be much better spent legally and lawfully protesting outside an appellate court, demanding that they enforce the law, and not rubber-stamp systemic prejudice against people accused of crimes, knowing full well that the accusing process itself is steeped in prejudice.